araleo/tweet-stream/README.md

 By default data is being stored in the MongoDB container in a named volume.
 If you want to persist data in a different way you can change the mongo db settings in the .env file to point to another Mongo database instance, either local, remote or at the cloud.

 If you need to change the port, add it after a colon in the `MONGO_IP` variable in the .env file.
-Ie `0.0.0.0:27018` would try to connect to a Mongo Instance running in port 27018 of the host computer.
+E.g. `0.0.0.0:27018` would try to connect to a Mongo Instance running in port 27018 of the host computer.